fmcato/llm-go/memory-bank/activeContext.md

 - Conversation history works well in-memory but needs persistence
 - The LLMClient struct provides good encapsulation for future testing
 - Package separation makes the codebase much more modular and testable
+- Functional decomposition significantly improves code navigability and testability
+- The new structure follows Go's idiomatic pattern of small, focused functions

 ## Technical Debt Addressed
 - ✅ Main.go is now a thin entry point